brikis98/yevgeniy-brikman-homepage/_drafts/how-does-equity-and-stock-work.md

 <blockquote>
   <p>
-    The way I always advise people to think about it is, *if* you're going to work for a company where your bet is that the 10,000 dollars of salary is going to be worth more than the upside in your equity package, then you're betting your valuable time and energy on the wrong company.
+    The way I always advise people to think about it is, <em>if</em> you're going to work for a company where your bet is that the 10,000 dollars of salary is going to be worth more than the upside in your equity package, then you're betting your valuable time and energy on the wrong company.
     Totally the wrong bet.
 That is a good framing mechanism for how to think about companies in general.
   </p>
   <cite>
     <a href="https://www.linkedin.com/in/jkevinscott">Kevin Scott</a>,